mdjahidhasan009/JavaScript-Note/function_method/readme.md

 console.log(emp1.age); // 28
 ```

-Unlike function calls and method calls, a constructor call `new Employee('John Doe', 28)` creates a brand new object and
+Unlike function calls and method calls, a constructor call `new Employee('John Doe', 28)` creates a brand-new object and
 passes it as the value of `this`, and implicitly returns the new object as its result.

 The primary role of the constructor function is to initialize the object.

 # Function Creation
-In JavaScript, functions can be created using function declarations, function expressions, arrow functions, and class
+In JavaScript, functions can be created using
+* function declarations,
+* function expressions,
+* arrow functions, and
-methods.
+* class methods.

 Each method has its own syntax and use cases, depending on the requirements of the code.

 ## Function Declaration
 A function declaration is a statement that defines a named function.
 It consists of the `function` keyword followed by